CheekyGhost-Labs/SyntaxSparrow/README.md

 The primary goal of producing semantic types to abstract the underlying `Syntax` expressions produced by `SwiftSyntax` remains the same, however there are a few other goals that `SyntaxSparrow` tries to achieve:

 - **Lazy evaluation**: As some source can be quite verbose and complex, SyntaxSparrow aims to only process and iterate through nodes as you request them.
-This improves performance and lets the collectors focus on high-level traversal.
+The goal being to improve performance and lets the collectors focus on high-level traversal.
+Whether this is worth the internal trade off from a code complexity perspective will be reviewed over updates.
+The publicly visible semantic types are not effected by any internal updates fortunately.

 - **Source Locations**: `SyntaxSparrow` enables asking for where a declaration is within the provided source.